axel-habermaier/lwar/README.md

 It thus avoids the use of libraries except for SDL2 and some asset compilation tools.
 Everything is implemented by hand to maximize the learning experience.
 There is a lot of infrastructure code that is not at all necessary for this kind of small game.
-But when it was interesting to implement it anyway, it was indeed implemented.
+But when it was interesting to implement it anyway, I indeed implemented it.

 Some notable learning highlights that are completely over the top: